MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-network-connectivity-principles.md

     DLP allows you to identify sensitive data and create policies that help prevent your users from accidentally or intentionally sharing the data.
 DLP works across Microsoft 365 including Exchange Online, SharePoint Online, and OneDrive so that your users can stay compliant without interrupting their workflow.

 - **Use Customer Lockbox**
-    As an Microsoft 365 admin, you can use Customer Lockbox to control how a Microsoft support engineer accesses your data during a help session.
+    As a Microsoft 365 admin, you can use Customer Lockbox to control how a Microsoft support engineer accesses your data during a help session.
 In cases where the engineer requires access to your data to troubleshoot and fix an issue, Customer Lockbox allows you to approve or reject the access request.

 - **Use Office 365 Secure Score**
     Secure Score is a security analytics tool that recommends what you can do to further reduce risk.
 Secure Score looks at your Microsoft 365 settings and activities and compares them to a baseline established by Microsoft.
 You'll get a score based on how aligned you are with best security practices.